-- 4. To recommend to Full Council for approval the following amendments: - 4.1.
+- 4. That Council agrees the following amendments: - 4.1.
 Codes and Protocols (Part 5) section of the Constitution as set out in tracked changes at Appendix A: - i.
 3.1 'Pre-application Discussions' - ii.
 3.2 'Reports to Committee' - iii.
 3.3 'Committee Procedures and Decisions' - iv.
-3.5 Addition of 'Appeals against committee decisions' and to renumber thereafter - v.
+3.5 Addition of 'Appeals against committee decisions' and to renumber thereafter

+- v.
 3.6.
 'Public Attendance at Committee Meetings' - vi.
 3.7 'Site Visits' - vii.
 4.1 'Member Training' - viii.
-4.2 'Monitoring of Decisions'
+4.2 'Monitoring of Decisions' - ix.

-- ix.
 Appendix 2 'Procedure for Parish/Town Council Representatives/ Members of the Public Attending Meetings of the Planning Committee' - x.
-Protocol for Calling in Planning Applications - 4.2 Responsibilities and Functions (Part 3) section of the Constitution as set out in tracked changes at Appendix B to allow for the determination of s73 planning applications under delegated powers.
+Protocol for Calling in Planning Applications - 4.2 Responsibilities and Functions (Part 3) section of the Constitution as set out in tracked changes at Appendix B to allow for the determination of s73 planning applications under delegated powers (members would still be able to call-in these applications if required). - 4.3 To approve the amended terms of reference of the Planning Committee Working Group (Appendix D) in order to expand membership to the entirety of the Planning Committee and the Portfolio Holder for Planning.